moealiyasin/moealiyasin/README.md

 💼 Experience Highlights
 IT Support Specialist @ HealthMark Group (2023–Present) Providing frontline support for healthcare professionals across HIPAA-compliant systems.
-I've learned a lot about managing IT environements through my work here.
+I've learned a lot about managing IT enviroments through my work here.

-User Research Moderator @ Tech Mahindra (On-site at Apple & Meta) (2021–2023) Conducted User Research Studies for facial recogniton, an iPad hover feature that I'm not sure they ever applied, and the Meta Quest VR headset.
+User Research Moderator @ Tech Mahindra (On-site at Apple & Meta) (2021–2023) Conducted User Research Studies for facial recognition, an iPad hover feature that I'm not sure they ever applied, and the Meta Quest VR headset.
 This was my start, very fun.
 I learned more about career navigation than technical skills during this time, but I did leverage this experience to a full time role eventually.

 📂 Featured Project